Menu

 • Winston, OR

-Deadlines for Filing a Mesothelioma Claim in Oregon
+Deadlines for Filing a Mesothelioma Lawsuit in Oregon

-Each state has deadlines for filing lawsuits, called the statutes of limitations.
-Depending on lawsuit type, this deadline generally runs from the date of diagnosis or death.
+Each state has time frames for filing lawsuits, contained in laws called the statutes of limitations.
+Depending on the lawsuit type, this timeline generally runs from the date of diagnosis or death.
 Patients may be eligible to file a personal injury lawsuit.
-Surviving family members may be eligible to file a wrongful death lawsuit.
+Family members of deceased patients may be eligible to file a wrongful death lawsuit.

 Oregon Statutes of Limitations